What Is A Computer Psu

 A PSU, or power supply unit, is the component of a computer that supplies power to the other components.
 It converts AC power from the wall to DC power that the computer can use.
 The PSU attaches to the motherboard and plugs into the wall.

-See also Ups Computer Power Supply
+See also Computer Data Recovery Service

 Most computers come with a built-in PSU, but some require a separate PSU.
 If you are building a computer or replacing the PSU in an existing computer, you need to make sure that the new PSU is compatible with the motherboard and other components.